| |

 already pointed out a Black woman is the mother of all the races.

-anti-white.
+am anti-white.
 Perhaps it will help you decipher a few things.
-For,

-I mean what I say, in all its infinite variations, but most directly
+For, I mean what I say, in all its infinite variations.
+But

-about liberating children that could fall down my thigh.
-I don’t
+most directly about liberating children that could fall down

 2. "Nature

-us together") where I revisited references I’d already made
+keeps us together") where I revisited references I’d already

 Quote:

-us to STOP being confused, ashamed of our Black peoples and at
+for us to STOP being confused, ashamed of our Black peoples

-frozen impasse… We know the truth and to know the truth
+and at frozen impasse… We know the truth and to know the

-and still remain "in confusion" is to deliberately collaborate
+truth and still remain "in confusion" is to deliberately

-with Category One – the imperialist, his white privilege
+collaborate with Category One – the imperialist, his white

 3. I also wrote in The